erika-cardenas/chorus-dataset/README.md

 ## Step 2:
 In Weaviate, you create schemas to capture each of the entities you will be searching.
 Our demo has three properties (`title`, `short_description`, `price`) that belong to the `Poducts` class.
-Since we have a `null` values, we want to be able to filter for objects that have empty properties.
+Since we have `null` values, we want to be able to filter for objects that have empty properties.

 Run this to define the schema;